 Keep your tenants in the loop on your program so they can support your efforts.
-Tenant notice should include a description of the IPM program and a list of all pesticides, including any least-toxic pesticide that may be used in the building as part of the IPM program; the name, address, and telephone number of the contact person of the building; and a statement that the contact person maintains the product label and material safety data sheet (MSDS) of each pesticide used by the building, that the label or MSDS is available for review upon request, and that the contact person is available for information and comment.
+Tenant notice should include:

+- A description of the IPM program and a list of all pesticides, including any least toxic pesticides that may be used in the building as part of the IPM program; - The name, address and telephone number of the contact person of the building; - A statement that the contact person maintains the product label and material safety data sheet (MSDS) of each pesticide used by the building, that the label or MSDS is available for review upon request, and that the contact person is available for information and comment.